Zukaritasu/jdialogs/README.md

 All dialog windows are native to the Windows system, so the jdialogs.jar library comes with a DLL to call the necessary native functions using JNI.

+From native code (C++) the windows common dialogs are implemented where with the use of JNI (Java Native Interface) you can have a native communication with the Windows API.
+In general all the dialog boxes of the Windows API have a window as a parent of the dialog box to receive notifications and messages, so the handle of the Java AWT windows is extracted for a better composition of them.

 This library was not made with the intention of being cross-platform with other operating systems but if you intend to contribute to this project to make it cross-platform or fix any bugs then welcome!!!

 ## Available Windows Common Dialogs

+At the moment the following classes are available.
+Some of them are still missing, for example to print a document, but for the moment these are the most common ones.

 * ColorDialog
 * FolderBrowserDialog
 * FontDialog
 * FileDialog
 * MessageBox

+## Solution to future failures

+The library has not been fully tested in case of the use of threads or any action that causes the library to crash in its operation.
+Also, as the implementation of Java by Oracle Corporation progresses, it may be possible that a change may have to be made to the source code written in C++.
+It is up to the developers to use this library and report the bugs to get a quick fix.

 ## Requirements